salarkalan/Specs-Analysis/README.md

 ## Usage

+ These are steps to Run the program On **Windows**.
 First, clone the repository to your local machine:

 ```bash
 git clone https://github.com/salarkalan/Specs-Analysis.git